ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

   - At stage 4 (fully mature), they transform into their respective fern types
   - BD crops do NOT drop as special items when harvested
   - When harvested, crops are represented in inventory as their corresponding items:
-    - Regular BD Crops: Appear as ferns in inventory
+    - Regular BD Crops: Appear as ferns with BD metadata in inventory
-    - Green BD Crops: Appear as double ferns in inventory
+    - Green BD Crops: Appear as double ferns with BD metadata in inventory
-    - Purple BD Crops: Appear as double ferns in inventory (particle effects only visible when placed)
+    - Purple BD Crops: Appear as enchanted ferns with BD metadata in inventory
 - **Optimal Conditions**:
   - Require at least light level 9
   - Must be planted on farmland with water within 4 blocks